Dr-Khatib/OOP-Section3-2425-2/LectureNote-Summary/Chapter6-ClassRelation/readme.md

-Here's a complete, restructured chapter on **Class Relationships in Java**, based on your uploaded slides and your requirements.
+Here's a complete, restructured chapter on **Class Relationships in Java**.
 It includes explanations, comparisons, class diagrams, and runnable Java code for each relationship type: **Association, Aggregation, Composition, and Inheritance**.

 ---